davidpet/snippets/cpp/Collections/025 - Uniformly Initializing Elements (eg. to default or non-default values based on type) - explanation.md

 # Uniformly Initializing Elements (eg. to default or non-default values based on type)

-In the above code, we demonstrate the uniform initialization of elements in C++ collections.
+In the code, we demonstrate the uniform initialization of elements in C++ collections.
 We use the `std::vector` and `std::array` collections for this demonstration.

 For both `std::vector` and `std::array`, we show how to initialize the collections with default values (in this case, 0 for the type `int`) and with non-default values.